75 Years of KTRB Memories

 On the air in 1950

-watts with studios located on Adams Ave off Old Oakdale road in east Modesto.
-The license was issued by the
+studios located on Adams Ave off Old Oakdale road in east Modesto.
+The license was issued by the FCC to Radio

-their studios were located in the Hotel Covell in downtown Modesto.
+studios were located in the Hotel Covell in downtown Modesto.
 Later they moved to a new building built on east

 Orangeburg Avenue just east of Oakdale Rd where their 3 towers were located.
 At the time the Orangeburg location was

 five miles outside of the city of Modesto in the midst of peach orchard and pasture land.
-It had up-to-
+It had up-to-date Ampex reel-to-

-daily numerous programs ranging from Portuguese, Italian and Spanish language programs in the early morning to
+numerous programs ranging from Portuguese, Italian and Spanish language programs in the early morning to live country

 KBEE-FM a New Age In Modesto Radio